Review of Active Travel measures in 2020

 You can read the full review, technical review and the consultation report:

-We are already using the findings of this review to build on the work which took place last year.
+We are already using the findings of this review to build on the work that began in 2019.